aip956/Lab3_v2/README.md

 Added validation preventing duplicate skill objects from saving; 67% KO

+Improve speed of operation
+Postman; currently ~20ms; want to get to

 To do:

 adding indexing on name
-adding more asynch to the routes adding nginx adding scoped sessions middleware in SQLAlchemy so same session is not used across muliple requests; already done
+adding more asynch to the routes adding nginx

+adding scoped sessions middleware in SQLAlchemy so same session is not used across muliple requests; already done